gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ![](/media/screen-capture-_1_.gif)

 It works!
-Thanks to Vision, we are able to see `Hello world. first blog post from text.
-Lets see if its working.
+Thanks to Vision, we are able to see `Hello world. first blog post from the text.
+Let's see if it's working.
 This is my Lilly` text below the image.
 Notice how it even read the small red Lilly label on the bottom right of the page.

 #### Mark my words

 Now we are going to create a markdown file with the contents of the extracted text.
-Gatby uses frontmatter for metadata of the posts.
-They are essentially a key/value pairs on top of the file.
+Gatsby uses frontmatter for the metadata of the posts.
+They are essentially key/value pairs on top of the file.

 ```markdown
 ---